gumapacgrindale/my_final_lecture_project/labproject/README.md

 ## 📌 Description

 This is a feature-rich calculator application developed using **Java Swing**.
 It provides a visually appealing GUI interface and supports both basic and advanced arithmetic operations.
-The calculator is designed to handle input precision and common usability patterns, simulating the behavior of real-world scientific and desktop calculators.
+The calculator is designed to handle input precision and common usability patterns, simulating the behavior of real-world and desktop calculators.

 This lab project showcases the integration of GUI components, expression parsing, precision handling, and responsive design in Java.